-Diwali generally falls in the month of October or November.
+Diwali generally in 2023 falls in the month Novbember on 12th Date..
 The date in the English calendar varies as it is celebrated according to the Indian calendar.

 The legends behind the festival are as varied as the manner of its celebration, but common to all of them is the theme of the triumph of good over evil.
 One such legend, the most popular one, is about a demon named Narkasura who managed to acquire such awesome powers that he began to terrorize the three worlds; his defeat and death at the hands of Krishna is celebrated as Diwali, and the day preceding the new moon in the months of Ashwin-Kartik in the Hindu calendar is known as Naraka Chaturdasi.

 Another legend followed in Karnataka is that of an emperor named Bali who had become all-powerful and a threat to the peace of the universe.
 God is said to have come to earth in the form of a diminutive Brahmin, Vamana, and presenting himself before the mighty Bali asked for "as much land as three of my footsteps would cover."
 No king could refuse a Brahmin's appeal for charity, and Bali readily granted what seemed to him a trifling request.
 Whereupon the diminutive Brahmin resumed his all-pervasive, omnipresent form and, covering the heavens with one foot and the world below with another, asked where he should place his foot for the third step.
 Bali bowed before him and offered his own head for him to place his foot on, and was pressed underfoot.
 This victory is observed on the day of the new moon (Amavasya) when the month of Ashwin (October-November) makes way for Kartik.